shelvia-w/SMI-DNN/README.md

-# Sliced Mutual Information for Deep Neural Network Analysis
+# Sliced Mutual Information for Deep Neural Network (DNN) Analysis

-This is the code repository for the paper **"Using Sliced Mutual Information to Study Memorization and Generalization in Deep Neural Networks (DNNs)"** published in AISTATS 2023.
+This is the code repository for the paper **"Using Sliced Mutual Information to Study Memorization and Generalization in Deep Neural Networks"** published in AISTATS 2023.

 The current codebase focuses on reproducible Python experiments for: